obrymec/simple_student_saver/README.md

 ## Access link <a id = "link"></a>
-The project is already hosted on web and can be accessible through one of these links below :
+The project is already hosted on web and can be accessible through the link below :
 - https://simple-student-saver.onrender.com

 ## Reference <a id = "ref"></a>